larksq/obsidian-llm-summary/README.md

 Follow these steps to install from github repo (npm requested):
   1. Clone the repository into your Obsidian plugins directory, usually located at `<VaultFolder>/.obsidian/plugins/`.
-  2. If you are using a mirror website url, it is recommended to change to the official one by `npm config set registry https://registry.npmjs.org/`.
-Build npm packages first `npn install` and then run `npm run dev` to start.
+  2. If your npm is configured with a mirror source, it is recommended to change to the official one by `npm config set registry https://registry.npmjs.org/`.
+Otherwise, you may encounter issues where certain versions of npm packages cannot be found.
+  3. Enter the plugin source code directory, build npm packages first by `npm install` and then run `npm run dev` to start.
-  3. Enable the plugin in Obsidian by navigating to Settings > Community Plugins and toggling on LLM Summary.
+  4. Enable the plugin in Obsidian by navigating to Settings > Community Plugins and toggling on LLM Summary.
-  3. Check the settings.
+  5. Check the settings.
 Paste your OpenAI API Key into the first field.
 Change your expert field (default is ML) if you want.
-  4. Open command, and run "LLM Summary: Initialize Notes Folders" to build the working folders.
+  6. Open command, and run "LLM Summary: Initialize Notes Folders" to build the working folders.

 Now you should have the folder structure like this: